skiselev/mb386sx-rc2016/README.md

   * Wire keyboard controller in PS/2 mode.
 Use PS/2 Mini-Din connector in a PS/2 dualport configuration

 * Version 1.4
   * Increase board depth by 0.1".
-Move mount holes to an ATX compatible locations
+Move mount holes to ATX compatible locations

+* Version 1.5
+  * Add more 10 uF filtering capacitors to the power rails
+  * Remove extra capacitors for /IOW and RESET signals (use capacitors between two leftmost ISA slots
+  * Use resistor arrays for SA17-SA19 pull-ups

 ## Wishlist